picosh/docs/posts/file-uploads.md

 keywords: [pico, file, upload, download]
 ---

+All of our services require users to send us files in order to manage content.
+Read the [How it Works](/how-it-works) for an under-the-hood, technical summary.

 ## How do I upload files?

-Unless otherwise specified, all of services support the following ways to upload files to our services.
+Unless otherwise specified, all our services support the following ways to upload files.

 ### rsync